-Bill 7, An Act respecting the implementation of certain provisions of the Budget Speech of 22 March 2022 and amending other legislative provisions (Order of reference given on 15 February 2023).
+Report on the application of the Act to facilitate the disclosure of wrongdoings relating to public bodies (Order of reference given on 25 May 2023).

 COMMITTEE ON INSTITUTIONS

 Orders of reference

 Consideration of Bills:

-- Bill 14, An Act to amend various provisions relating to public security and to enact the Act to assist in locating missing persons (Order of reference given on 19 April 2023).

-- Bill 203, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 19 April 2023).

-COMMITTEE ON CITIZEN RELATIONS

-Orders of reference

-Consideration of Bills:
+- Bill 14, An Act to amend various provisions relating to public security and to enact the Act to assist in locating missing persons (Order of reference given on 19 April 2023). - Bill 24, An Act to follow up on the recommendations of the report of the Comité consultatif indépendant sur la révision de l'indemnité annuelle des membres de l'Assemblée nationale (Order of reference given on 25 May 2023). - Bill 26, An Act to amend the Courts of Justice Act to, in particular, give effect to the agreement between the chief judge of the Court of Québec and the Minister of Justice (Order of reference given on 25 May 2023). - Bill 203, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 19 April 2023).
+COMMITTEE ON CITIZEN RELATIONS Orders of reference Consideration of Bills:

 - Bill 11, An Act to amend the Act respecting end-of-life care and other legislative provisions (Order of reference given on 4 April 2023).

-COMMITTEE ON HEALTH AND SOCIAL SERVICES

-Orders of reference

-Special consultations:
+General Consultation: